LukasKiederle/seminar-compare-go/content.md

 The function works in both languages about the same.
 First of all there is a console log message that says that the election process starts.
 Afterwards the node which starts this, is voting for itself.
 Next is a synchronization tool - the waitgroup.
 It's used for waiting on a specific amount of threads, processes or goroutines.

 The function asks over the cluster-attribute for all other nodes with`nodes := n.cluster.GetRemoteFollowers(n.id)`(go) and ` nodes = self.cluster.get_remote_followers(self.id)`(python).
 This is used for counting how many nodes to call.
 This number is used for the waitgroup.
 The next statements in between `wg.add()` and `wg.wait()` are used for calling all other nodes for votes.
 Finally the function checks if the election was valid.
 This means that the majority of nodes have chosen this node.
 The result is return for calling function.

-Even though these functions might look identical, there is still some difference other than syntactical.
-The `requestVote()`is called in go with a go-prefixed function.
-In python `Thread(target=request_votes).start()`is needed to accomplish about the same result.
-Again, this is a goroutine vs a thread.
-The waitgroup mechanism is the same both.
-In python is a custom implementation needed though.
-This is explained in a later chapter.

 ##### Execute election in go